FAQ / How It Works

 • Models can be wrong—injuries, rotations, pace, role changes, etc.

-• A “high probability” pick can still lose.
+• A “high probability” projection can still be wrong.
 Variance is real.

 • Use Hoop Props as one input in a disciplined process, not a promise of results.